 EA and Secretary this is the time when the task of organising appraisals or preparing for appraisals starts.
 It is, however, worth noting that the business year begins April (often referred to as the New Financial Year), so the business year has another three months to run, (the last quarter).
 It is, therefore, time to start thinking about what you want to achieve in the final quarter of the financial year and what you want to achieve in the coming year.

-Welcome to the Blog posts of Julie and the team.
-If you have been on one of Julie's training courses, you know that she is passionate about PA, EAs and Secretaries being the best they can be.
-She also has very strong opinions about what a PA, EA and Secretary should and shouldn't do.
+Welcome to our online magazine from Julie and the team.
+If you have been on one of Julie’s training courses, you know she is passionate about PA, EAs and Secretaries being the best they can be.
+She also has very strong opinions about what a PA, EA and Secretary should and shouldn’t do.
+If you have a question, or would like to add an article, please get in touch.
+We would love to hear from you.